HF 8106

 Your child may also need to use special ways to help the food and liquids go into the stomach.
 There may be positions or ways of feeding that help foods or liquids to move safely past the windpipe.

-Your child’s doctor and speech pathologist should help you to decide if further changes are needed.
+Your child’s doctor and SLP will help you to decide if more changes are needed.
 Another swallow study may be needed before any changes are made.

 When to Call